iafthab/kollege/README.md

 - Attendance
 - Internal Marks

-Attendance and Marks has to added by the teacher first.
+Attendance and Marks needs to be added by the teacher first.
 Student can also join or leave a Paper(Subject).

 ## Tech Stack